itsyourstruly/apollo/README.md

 # apollo

-An open-source island for your Macbook notch
+A fully customizable island for your Macbook notch.

 --